shreyanc/shreyanc.github.io/index.md

 <br><br>-->
 ## News
+**June 30, 2021**: Presented our work on two-level explanations with sound sources and mid-level features at SMC 2021 [Paper](https://arxiv.org/abs/2106.07787)

 **June 10, 2021**: Presented our work on domain adaptation of perceptual features in music at ICASSP 2021 [Paper](https://arxiv.org/abs/2102.13479)

 **December 12, 2020**: Patent granted for our work on audio analytics that I worked on while at Honeywell (project duration: 2017-18).
 [Link](https://patents.google.com/patent/US10475468B1)